the-scouts/por/sphinx_source/chapter-9.rst

 -------------------------
 a.
 When vessels are hired or chartered the activity rules of the Association apply.

 b.
-Before entering into a hire agreement which includes an indemnity clause (i.e. where it is assumed that the hirer will be responsible for damage, injury or loss) the agreement must be referred to Headquarters (see `Rule 9.9(e) <https://www.scouts.org.uk/por/9-activities/#9.9>`__).
+Before entering into a hire agreement which includes an indemnity clause (i.e. where it is assumed that the hirer will be responsible for damage, injury or loss) the agreement must be referred to Headquarters (see :rule:`9.9(e)`).

 c.
 Where the vessel is chartered to be under the command of professional staff, the rules relating to permits do not apply.